MSDocsCHS/WSL-pr.zh-CN/wsl-plugins.md

 ---
-title: WSL Plugins
+title: WSL 插件
 description: Learn how Windows applications can use WSL plugins to integrate their workflow inside of WSL ms.date: 10/14/2023 ms.topic: article
 ---

-# WSL Plugins
+# WSL 插件

 Windows applications can now create and interact with Linux processes running inside of the Windows Subsystem for Linux (WSL) with WSL plugins.
 This article gives an overview of how they work, and how to get started using them.